Contribution to the good health of people

 2. The Kobanawa farming family

 A married couple is engaged in farming.
 They mainly grow rice but also produce asparagus.
 Although it is said that the root of an ordinary asparagus plant can last about eight years, some asparagus plants with 17-year-old roots are thriving here.
-The couple say that the fertilizer mixed with crude drug residues can reduce harmful insects.

 Fully grown asparagus